Category Archives: Former Monarchies

 Maria’s second son and new heir, the future João VI, King of Portugal, as Prince Regent, pointing to a bust of his mother; Credit – Wikipedia

 In February 1792, Maria was treated by Francis Willis, the same doctor who treated the British King George III.
-Willis wanted to take Maria to England, but the plan was rejected by the Portuguese Cortes (parliament).
+Willis wanted to take Maria to England, but the Portuguese Cortes (parliament) rejected the plan.
 As a result, Willis’ role in Maria’s care was more advisory, rather than the hands-on care he had given to King George III, and Willis deemed her incurable.
 With no hopes of an improvement, Maria’s second son and new heir, the future João VI, King of Portugal, took over the government on her behalf but he did not assume the title of Prince Regent until 1799.

 In late 1807, Spanish and Napoleonic forces threatened Portugal, causing Prince Regent João, in the name of his mother Queen Maria I, to move the royal court from Lisbon to Rio de Janeiro, in the Portuguese colony of Brazil.
 In 1815, Prince Regent João’s government elevated Brazil to the status of a kingdom, and Maria was proclaimed Queen of the United Kingdom of Portugal, Brazil, and the Algarves.
 When Napoleon was finally defeated in 1815, Maria and her family remained in Brazil.